Stephen-Seo/mpd_info_screen2/README.txt

-  --disable-show-remaining : disables showing remaining time --disable-show-percentage : disable showing song percentage --align-text-right : Aligns the text to the right --pprompt : prompt for password on program start --pfile=<filename> : get password from specified file --no-scale-fill : don't scale fill the album art to the window --align-album-art-left : align the album art to the left
+  --disable-show-remaining : disables showing remaining time --disable-show-percentage : disable showing song percentage --align-text-right : Aligns the text to the right --pprompt : deprecated; it is the default to prompt for password --pfile=<filename> : get password from specified file --no-scale-fill : don't scale fill the album art to the window --align-album-art-left : align the album art to the left
+  --align-album-art-right: align the album art to the right
+  --align-album-art-top: align the album art to the top
-  --align-album-art-right: align the album art to the right --log-level=<level> : set the log level (ERROR, WARNING, DEBUG, VERBOSE) --bg-opacity=<percentage> : set the text bg opacity by percentage (decimal point allowed) --default-font-filename=<font_filename> : set the default font
+  --align-album-art-bottom: align the album art to the bottom --log-level=<level> : set the log level (ERROR, WARNING, DEBUG, VERBOSE) --bg-opacity=<percentage> : set the text bg opacity by percentage (decimal point allowed) --default-font-filename=<font_filename> : set the default font